 Ricotta mashed potatoes because It is the Holidays kids!
 So a recipe for fluffy potatoes was in the cards for today.

 I know you already know how to make awesome mashed potatoes, probably 15 different freaking ways too.
-But maybe, just maybe you haven’t tried them my way yet: my creamy homemade ricotta mashed potatoes !
+But maybe, just maybe you haven’t tried them my way yet: with creamy homemade ricotta cheese!
 And who knows, you might just fall in love with a little ricotta fluffiness.

 Creamy and fluffy with lots of crunch from toasted panko bread crumbs, and a nice golden drizzle of your finest extra virgin olive oil.
 Not low in calorie, but if you use clean organic ingredients you will be just fine on the inside.

-Plus this the season to indulge a little, and what better way than with the ultimate ricotta mashed potatoes ?!
-And maybe the best garlic roasted chicken on Planet Earth ..?
+Plus tis’ the season to indulge a little, and what better way than with the ultimate mashed potatoes?!
+And maybe the truffle chicken on Planet Earth ..?

 Most importantly, the reason I checked in today was to wish you all the Happiest Of Holidays, Merry Christmas, Happy New Year, and above all: Peace and Love!
-The potatoes are just a bonus ! xo’s
+The potatoes are just a bonus! xo’s ~ Florentina

 - 3 lb Golden Potatoes cubed